jordanpapaditsas/productivity-harbor/README.md

 # Productivity Harbor

-Productivity Harbor is a full-stack business operations platform boosting productivity built for personal use.
+Productivity Harbor is a full-stack business operation platform boosting productivity and built for personal use.
-It combines user management, authentication and authorization, and a set of productivity tools behind a single dashboard.
+It combines user management, authentication and authorization, user settings and permissions, and a set of productivity tools.
 A super admin can drive a lot of the application's data dynamically through the built-in settings area, so the app can grow without code changes for every new option.